 Single Prints currently displayed scene as a still image.
-Prints a sequence of images from a specified scene on a single sheet of Sequence paper.
+Sequence Prints a sequence of images from a specified scene on a single sheet of paper.
 If [Caption] is set to [On], you can print the folder number, file number, and the elapsed time for the frame at the same time.

-- Pressing the (button during printing will cancel printing. - [ID Photo] and [Sequence] cannot be chosen on Canon brand PictBridge compliant printers from CP720/CP730 and earlier models.
+Pressing the () button during printing will cancel printing.
+ID Photol and [Sequence] security

+[ID Photo] and [Sequence] cannot be chosen on Canon brand PictBridge compliant printers from CP720/CP730 and earlier models.